Mon8Cats/all-things-connected/cloud-all/gcp/gcp_networking.md

 # GCP Networking

+## Resources in the same VPC but different subnets using private IP addresses

+- Internal Routing: automatically creates routes that enable instances in different subnets to reach each other's private IP ranges.
+- Private IP addresses: a private IP address from the subnet IP ranges assigned to a resource
+- Firewall Rules: need to configure firewall rules to explicitly allow the specific traffic.
+  - configure ingress firewall rule on the destination
+  - configure egress firewall rule on the source

+## Resources in the same VPC and the same subnet: communication allowed by default

+- Local Subnet Routing:
+- Implied Firewall Rules:
+  - Default VPC networks: default-allow-internal
+  - Custom VPC networks: need to create an ingress firewall rule to explicitly allow

 - Beginner:
   - Preparing for Your Professional Cloud Network Engineer Journey
   - Google Cloud Fundamentals: Core Infrastructure